alex-r-bigelow/sanitized-wrangling-codes/codes.md

   - DOESNT_COUNT_AS_DATA
   - VARIATION_IN_HIERARCHY_PERSPECTIVES
   - LATENT_WRANGLING_OR_ABSTRACTION

-## Visualization community meta-abstractions validated\*
-\* Threat to validity: would this thing be true with different abstraction categories?

-Codes:
-  - INTUITION_ABOUT_NETWORKS
-  - INTUITION_ABOUT_GROUPS
+  - META-ABSTRACTIONS_AID_REFLECTION

 ## People (non-VIS people?) are more willing explore alternative data abstractions when there is not a direct mapping between familiar software and the format of the raw data
-\* Otherwise they default to familiar software, and may resist attempts to discover latent abstractions
+Otherwise they default to familiar software, and may resist attempts to discover latent abstractions

 Codes:
   - HARD_TO_ISOLATE_DESIGN_FROM_OTHER_CONCERNS